Policies and Procedures

 PROCEDURE

-Records of student and/or faculty complaints are also maintained by the Office of the President, who works collaboratively with the SJCOE to oversee the follow-up and resolution of each complaint.
+Records of student and/or faculty complaints are also maintained by the Office of the President, and when appropriate, will work collaboratively with the SJCOE to oversee and follow-up on the resolution of each complaint

 POLICY